Drake (musician): Legal issues

 In November 2024, Drake initiated a legal petition against Universal Music Group (UMG), the parent company of Republic Records, with whom Drake has a recording contract, and Spotify, alleging they conspired to artificially inflate the number of streams of the diss track "Not Like Us" during Drake's feud with Kendrick Lamar earlier that year by implementing pay-to-play schemes, malicious bots, and other tactics.
 Drake withdrew the petition on January 14, 2025, and filed a lawsuit in the US District Court for the Southern District of New York a day later, alleging defamation against UMG for promoting "Not Like Us".
 In February, UMG filed to pause discovery until their motion to dismiss the case is heard on June 30.
 On April 3, judge Jeannette Vargas ordered for discovery to continue, resulting in access to contracts between UMG and Lamar, as well as salaries and incentive plans for senior record label staff going back to 2020, being handed over to Drake.
 On April 18, Drake expanded the lawsuit against UMG by also alleging defamation by Lamar's halftime performance of "Not Like Us" at Super Bowl LIX.
 The suit was dismissed in October 2025, with the court finding the allegedly defamatory statements to be nonactionable opinion.

 A lawsuit against Drake, internet personality Adin Ross, and online casino Stake was filed in federal court in Missouri on October 27, 2025.
 The filing alleges that Drake and Ross illegally misled viewers during gambling livestreams by presenting Stake-funded bets as personal wagers.
 A second lawsuit was filed against Drake, Ross, and Stake's parent company Sweepstakes in New Mexico on October 30, making the same allegations.
+Another lawsuit against Drake, Ross, Stake, Sweepstakes, and Australian national George Nguyen, alleging that Drake funnelled Stake money to Nguyen in exchange for artificially boosted numbers on music streaming services, was filed in federal court in Virginia on December 31, 2025.